lawnjarae/odroid-gluster-cluster/readme.md

-# Odroid XU4/HC2 Gluster NAS Setup
+# ODROID-XU4/HC2 Gluster NAS Setup

 This document contains information on configuring a Gluster cluster using Odroid's HC2 and XU4 single board computers.
 In my case, the cluster contains three HC2's configured as a Gluster cluster and one XU4 as the main SMB share point.